romeerez/orchid-orm/docs/src/guide/quickstart.md

 # Quickstart

-The ORM is shipped with an automated script to initialize the project.
+Orchid ORM has a script to initialize the project with a command-line prompts.
 Use it to start from scratch, or it can be run inside the existing project, it won't remove any existing files.

+## init script

 ```sh
 npx orchid-orm@latest